chaaz/versio/docs/usage.md

 before merging into a deployment branch, and they will output status messages that make it easy to track where changes to version numbers have occurred.

-See the Use Cases document to read more about various uses of `versio` in CI/CD pipelines.
-(TODO: do this)